paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-103-agricultural-research-extension-and-education-reform.md

 **(i) Best practices and model programs** Based on evaluations of, and responses arising from, projects funded under this section, the Secretary may issue a set of recommended best practices and models for food safety training programs for agricultural producers, small food processors, and small fresh fruit and vegetable merchant wholesalers.

-**(j) Authorization of appropriations** For the purposes of making grants under this section, there are authorized to be appropriated such sums as may be necessary for fiscal years 2011 through 2015.
+**(j) Authorization of appropriations** For the purposes of making grants under this section, there is authorized to be appropriated $10,000,000 for each of fiscal years 2019 through 2023.

 ### Statutory Notes